The enormous ocean sunfish known as the Mola mola can grow to be 5,000 pounds and 14 feet long, making it the world's largest bony fish.

 The animal soared so high above their heads that they had to crane their necks to follow its trajectory.
 Then, it landed on their four-year-old son.

 “It knocked him flying!”
 Vivienne Gray said of her son.

 Witnessing the majestic flight of the animal, which is also known as the common mola or Mola mola, is certainly a treat.
 Nonetheless, a 66-pounder aerially attacking a toddler is no joke.

 Mola mola are infamous to everyone from sailors to biologists as some of the largest yet most gentle fish in the sea.

 The Heaviest Bony Fish On Earth

-The Mola Mola that collided with the young Grey boy was actually relatively small for its species.
-Indeed, the ocean sunfish grows to become one of the heaviest fish in the world, beaten out only by a handful of sharks and the giant oceanic manta ray.
-Often, these fish will grow to be about 4,400 pounds or larger.
-To put that in perspective, that is as heavy as a rhinoceros, or slightly heavier than the average car.
+The ocean sunfish that unwittingly attacked the young Grey boy was actually rather small for its species.
+The Mola mola is one of the heaviest fish in the world, only beaten out by a handful of sharks and the giant oceanic manta ray.

 The Accident-Prone Life Of The Mola Mola

 The ocean sunfish has size on its side, which serves to ward off predators.
 While there are only a few animals that are large enough to dare attack the Mola mola, there’s another threat altogether — human beings.
 Tragically, we’ve officially caused them to become a vulnerable species.

 Mola mola are particularly slow fish that spend much of their time near the surface.
 Their habit of basking in the sun garnered them their ocean sunfish name.
 Mola mola love to sunbathe, and regularly float to the surface to bask in the warming rays.